joe7575/vm16/manual/vm16_api.md

  res = vm16.mark_rom_bank(vm, block_num)
 ```

-Mark the given block (1..15) as ROM (read only) block
+Mark the given bank (1..15) as ROM (read only) block
-Hint: The block has to be a valid ram area, initialized via `vm16.create()`.
+Hint: The bank has to be a valid ram area, initialized via `vm16.create()`.
-The function can be called several times, it returns true/false
+The function can be called several times for different ROM banks, it returns true/false

 ## init_mem_banks

-To be called after `vm16.mark_rom_bank()` ti finaize the memory initialization.
+To be called after `vm16.mark_rom_bank()` to finalize the memory initialization.
 The function returns true/false.

 ## loadaddr